 OBJECTIVES OF THE SECOND EDITION OF THE FICS

-The second edition of the Finance in Common Summit will notably aim to:
+The second edition of the Finance in Common Summit notably aimed to:

 - Consolidate the coalition of all PDBs as fundamental actors of the development finance architecture.
 PDBs represent a bridge between national policy goals and global challenges, linking public interests and private capital, in an attempt to balance public policies and market rules.
 This second edition is an important opportunity to underscore the crucial role of PDBs and further organize their coalition.